luna-007/agent_orch/README.md

 - How tool calling is structured and dispatched
 - How inputs and outputs are validated before and after execution
 - How async I/O keeps the agent responsive during tool execution
+- How retry logic and error recovery make agents production-resilient
-- How a pluggable LLM client interface lets you swap providers without changing agent logic
+- How a pluggable LLM client interface lets you swap providers without touching agent logic
+- How path sandboxing keeps file system tools safe
 - How MCP connects models to real-world capabilities

 Agent-Orch is built to answer those questions through readable, minimal code.
-Every component — orchestration loop, tool registration, schema validation, session persistence — is intentionally visible and easy to follow.

 ---

 ## Features

 **Async ReAct Loop with Parallel Tool Execution** — The agent reasons, selects tools, and executes them.
 When the model requests multiple tools in one turn, they are dispatched concurrently via `asyncio.gather()`.
-A configurable `max_iter` cap (default: 5) prevents runaway loops.
+A configurable `max_iter` cap (default: 10) prevents runaway loops.

+**Retry Logic with Exponential Backoff** — LLM calls are wrapped in a retry loop (3 attempts, backoff factor of 2.0).
+Transient network failures or model timeouts are handled gracefully without crashing the session.

+**Tool Error Recovery** — If a tool raises an exception mid-loop, the error is caught, logged, and returned to the model as a result string.
+The agent can then decide to retry, try a different approach, or explain the failure — rather than the entire loop crashing.

+**Structured Logging** — All tool executions, LLM calls, warnings, and errors are logged via Python's `logging` module.
+Logs go to both the console (stderr) and a rotating file (`agent_orch.log`, max 1 MB, 2 backups). `httpx` noise is suppressed at WARNING level.

+**Path Sandboxing** — All file system tools (`search_local_files`, `list_directory_contents`, `change_directory`, `read_local_file`) validate paths against a `SANDBOX_ROOT` before execution, preventing directory traversal attacks.

+**Startup Config Validation** — `config.py` uses `pydantic-settings` with a `@model_validator` that checks for required environment variables (`OLLAMA_BASE_URL`, `OLLAMA_MODEL`) at startup and fails fast with a clear error message before any agent loop runs.

-**Pluggable LLM Clients** — A `LLMClient` Protocol in `schemas/llm_schema.py` decouples the orchestration loop from any specific provider. `OllamaClient` and `GeminiClient` are both included and ready to use.
+**Pluggable LLM Clients** — A `LLMClient` Protocol in `schemas/llm_schema.py` decouples the orchestration loop from any specific provider. `OllamaClient` and `GeminiClient` are both included.
+The client is instantiated in `main()` and injected into `agent_loop()`, not hardcoded as a global.

 **Dual Execution Modes** — Runs either as a standalone CLI agent or as a fully compliant MCP server that integrates with Claude Code, Cursor, or any MCP-compatible client.